simon-attila-fr/folkloresvgmuseum/README.md

 - Clone this repo, enter it
 - Run command `npm run setup`
 - _NB: To launch the backend server, you'll need an environment file with database credentials.
 You'll find a template one in `backend/.env.sample`_
+- You can initialize your database local using the sql files in backend/data folder.

 ### Available Commands